aptos-labs/aptos-core/developer-docs-site/docs/concepts/basics-accounts.md

 An account on the Aptos Blockchain contains blockchain assets.
 These assets, for example, coins and NFTs, are by nature scarce and must be access-controlled.
 Any such asset is represented in the blockchain account as a **resource**.
 A resource is a Move language primitive that emphasizes on access control and scarcity in its representation of an asset.

 Each account on the Aptos Blockchain is identified by a 32-byte account address.
 An account can store data and it stores this data in resources.
 The initial resource is the account data itself (authentication key and sequence number).
 Additional resources like the currency or NFTs are added after creating the account.
-An account can send transactions.

 ## Creating an account

-When a new account is requested by the user, the Aptos standard Move library, or the Aptos SDK, will perform a series of cryptographic steps to create the account.
+When a new account is requested by the user, the [Aptos SDK](https://aptos-labs.github.io/ts-sdk-doc/classes/AptosAccount.html) will perform a series of cryptographic steps to create the account.
 Below is a conceptual view of these steps:

 - Start by generating a new private key, public key pair.
 - From the user get the preferred signature scheme for the account: If the account should use a single signature or if it should require multiple signatures for signing a transaction.